artistic direction and dramaturgy by Jana Semerádová

 The ensemble has collaborated with renowned European conductors, soloists, directors and choreographers such as Andrew Parrott, Hana Blažíková, Damien Guillon, Peter Kooij, Sergio Azzolini, François Fernandez, Simona Houda-Šaturová, Benjamin Lazar, Jean-Denis Monory and Gudrun Skamletz.
 The ensemble has also maintained long-term collaboration with the Buchty a loutky theatre company, producing some highly original projects, such as F. Cavalli‘s opera Calisto staged with marionettes.

-In 2013, Collegium Marianum presents the already thirteenth edition of its concert cycle Baroque soirées dedicated this year to the celebration of the anniversary of the musician Arcangelo Corelli.
+In 2014, Collegium Marianum presents the already fourteenth edition of its concert cycle Baroque soirées.
 The Baroque soirées with their thematic programming and close interconnection with the historical spaces of Old Prague are unique not only in the Czech, but international context.
 Collegium Marianum is the ensemble in residence of the international music festival Summer Festivities of Early Music.
 In January 2010 Collegium Marianum was awarded with an honour for the credits of quality and for the general promotion of Czech music, presented by the International Music Council by UNESCO.